sentient-nebula/improved_clue/README.md

 The items are from the list of Wikipedia's List of 'How It's Made' episodes.

-The script is run on a schedule with cron on an AWS-EC2 instance running Amazon Linux.
+The script is run on a schedule with cron on an AWS-EC2 instance running Amazon Linux and uses the tweepy module to post.